-Alien TV series: What we know so far
+Alien TV series: What we know so far about the FX, Hulu and Disney+ shows

 Noah Hawley's Alien TV series

-Until very recently, the only Alien TV series said to be in production is being written and produced by Noah Hawley, the creator of the Fargo TV show.
+So far, the only Alien TV series to have been confirmed is the one that is being written and produced by Noah Hawley, the creator of the Fargo TV show.

-It will be based on a near-future Earth, he explained to Vanity Fair in July 2021: "It's a story that's set on Earth...
+It will be set on a near-future Earth, he explained to Vanity Fair in July 2021: "It's a story that's set on Earth...
 The alien stories are always trapped… Trapped in a prison, trapped in a space ship.

 "I thought it would be interesting to open it up a little bit so that the stakes of 'What happens if you can’t contain it?' are more immediate."